-The financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations.
+The financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organization.
 The financial statements reflect the following significant accounting policies:

-Except for revenue from donations and grants which are recorded on a cash basis, with no accrual being made for amounts pledged but not received, revenues and expenditures are recorded on the accrual basis, whereby transactions and events are recognized in the period in which the transactions and events occur, regardless of whether there has been a receipt or payment of cash or its equivalent.
+Except for revenue from contributions which is recorded on a cash basis, with no accrual being made for amounts pledged but not received, revenues and expenditures are recorded on the accrual basis, whereby transactions and events are recognized in the period in which the transactions and events occur, regardless of whether there has been a receipt or payment of cash or its equivalent.

-Going Concern
+Going concern

 Management has prepared the financial statements on the Going Concern basis.
 The Organization is expected to operate for the foreseeable future.
-Neither the Management nor the Board of Directors of the Organization has the intention or the need to close or curtail materially the operations of the Organization.
+Niether the management nor the Board of Director of the Organization has the intention or the need to close or curtail materially the operations of the Organization.